cwcowell/instakarma/README.md

 1. Set env vars
    * `export SLACK_APP_TOKEN=<SLACK-APP-TOKEN-THAT-STARTS-WITH-'xapp-'>`
    * `export SLACK_BOT_TOKEN=<SLACK-BOT-TOKEN-THAT-STARTS-WITH-'xoxb-'>`
-1. Make sure Python 3.13 is installed (it might work on earlier versions, but was only tested on 3.13)
+1. Make sure Python 3.12+ is installed (it might work on earlier versions, but was only tested on 3.12 and 3.13)
 1. `cd <REPO-ROOT-DIR>`
 1. `pip install -r requirements.txt` (you only have to do this once)
 1. `cd src`